Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 When Ship Excursions Are Not Worth the Money

-At easy, walkable ports : think Dubrovnik Old Town, Valletta in Malta, Kotor in Montenegro, or most Caribbean beach towns : there is almost no logistical case for a ship excursion.
+At easy, walkable ports like Dubrovnik Old Town, Valletta in Malta, Kotor in Montenegro, or most Caribbean beach towns, there is almost no logistical case for a ship excursion.
 The old town is often visible from the dock.
-Taxis to any main attraction cost £10–£20 each way.
+Taxis to any main attraction cost £10 – £20 each way.
 Local buses are regular and cheap.
-Paying £80 per person for a coach tour of somewhere you can walk for free is paying a very high premium for a very small convenience.
+Paying £80 per person for a coach tour of somewhere you can walk for free is paying a high premium for a small convenience.

 Short port calls are also worth scrutinising carefully.
 If you’re only in port for five hours, a full-day ship excursion that accounts for three hours of coach travel each way may leave you with almost no time at the actual destination.
 In these cases, staying close to the port and exploring independently often delivers a better experience than a rushed and expensive excursion.